 Whether you’ve just moved to New York or you’re in NYC for the weekend, the first thing you’ll need to figure out is how to navigate the city.
 And trust me, you will get lost, but know that we’ve all been in your shoes.
 (Even us locals get turned around when outside the borough or neighborhood we live in.)
-Of course, you’ll use public transit, but sometimes, you’ll want to take a taxi.
+Of course, you’ll use public transit, but sometimes, you’ll want to take a taxicab.
 Luckily, the city is brimming with yellow cabs, but you have to know what you’re doing to get a taxi.
-Follow my guide, and soon you’ll be taking cabs in New York like a local.
+Follow my guide, and soon you’ll be taking taxis in New York like a local.

 How to tell if the taxi is available….

 Considering the sheer number of taxicabs zooming through Manhattan, you’d think finding one that’s vacant would be as easy as finding a great slice of pizza.
 But, not so much.
 In fact, finding an available cab can be challenging during rain, snow, extreme temperatures, or at rush hour.

 Sure, you can give the back seat a quick look, but the fastest way to tell if a cab is occupied or not is by the light on the car’s roof.
 If the number light is lit, the taxi is all yours, but if it’s dark, you’re out of luck because someone is riding in that cab.
 (There are those few taxis whose lights are out of order, and in that case, looking in the back seat is the way to go.)